yushiii03/Regional-Sales-Analysis/README.md

 - **Risk Assessment:** An assessment over fluctuation in annual revenues to mitigate risks in future planning.
 - **Regional Comparison:** An evaluation of revenue and order counts by regions.

-The python notebook used to inspect and perform exploratory data analysis can be found here [link].
+The python notebook used to inspect and perform exploratory data analysis can be found here [Regional_Sales_Analysis.ipynb].

 Targed SQL queries regarding various business questions can be found here [link].